Blog Archive

 1913 Dayton flood, damage near Wright Cycle Shop

 Flood and fire damage at West Third and Broadway, just west and opposite side of street from location of 1127 Wright Cycle Shop.
-Orville's Boyd building was at the northeast corner of West Third and Broadway, completed just months before the 1913 flood.
+Orville's Boyd building was at the northwest corner of West Third and Broadway, completed just months before the 1913 flood.

 Mark Bernstein continues, "The 1903 aircraft sat disassembled in packing crates behind the shop; of greater anxiety to Orville was that his office on the building's second floor contained his and Wilbur's lives' work- all the records of their glider trials, their wind tunnel work, their study of propellers.
 Orville went to bed Tuesday night believing the whole of it would be lost to flames......The facts were bad enough.
 Fifteen square miles of Dayton lay under six to eighteen feet of water.
 Fourteen thousand homes destroyed or damaged...."